-If you purchase from Amazon via the links on this page, SMIRA will receive a percentage of the sale price.
+If you purchase from Amazon via the links on this page, SMIRA may receive a percentage of the sale price on qualifying items.

 The Selective Mutism Resource Manual (Second Edition)

 Considered to be the UK’s No.1. treatment manual for selective mutism.
 Note: This is the second edition published in 2016.

 ‘This unique manual has been authored by two speech and language therapists working in two different services: child and adolescent mental health and community health, and comes out of their experiences of advising parents and professional colleagues.
 Selective Mutism emphasises practical assessment and treatment, advice and information, filling a significant gap in the availability of suitable resources in this field.’

 Maggie Johnson & Alison Wintgens, 2012

 A great inexpensive ‘starter’ book for anyone new to selective mutism.
 Royalties to SMIRA.

 Meet Hannah – a young girl with Selective Mutism (SM).
 Hannah invites readers to learn about Selective Mutism from her perspective, helping them to understand what it is, what it feels like to have SM, and how they can help.
 This illustrated book is packed with accessible information to help family, friends and teachers support a child with the condition and is also a great place to start when encouraging children with SM to talk about how it affects them.

 Tackling Selective Mutism

 Edited by Benita Rae Smith and Alice Sluckin, 2015